What are the Tax Abatement Programs for Coops and Condos in NYC

-Without a proper financial plan, you may be shocked at what your monthly costs are with the added taxes.
+Without a proper financial plan, you may be shocked at your monthly costs with the added taxes.

 Residential buildings with longer abatements are typically in Queens, Brooklyn, and Upper Manhattan; areas that are considered emerging.

 As a result, finding a new development with the 421a tax abatement has become rare.
-It is still possible, however, to find buildings where the program may not have yet expired.
+However, it is still possible to find buildings where the program may not have expired.